 New students pay a one-time \$250 housing deposit as part of the admissions \$500 enrollment deposit, guaranteeing campus housing.
-Residence Life will email housing application information after new students have paid the housing deposit and received their NetID and password.
-The Housing and Dining Services Agreement application can then be completed online at umw-residence.symplicity.com.
-This is a binding agreement between the student and UMW for spring semester and next academic year for freshmen, or spring semester only for transfer students.
+Housing application information is available at students. umw.edu/residencelife/springnew.
+Students complete their applications after paying their housing deposit.
+This Housing and Dining Services Agreement is a binding agreement between the student and the University for three semesters (incoming freshmen) or one semester (incoming transfer students).